-Several utilities have bought ownership interest in the natural gas plant including IPL, the Missouri Joint Municipal Electric Utility Commission, Board of Public Utilities (Kansas City, Ks/Wyandotte) and the Kansas Power Pool.
+Several utilities also bought ownership interest in the natural gas plant including the Missouri Joint Municipal Electric Utility Commission, Board of Public Utilities (Kansas City, Ks/Wyandotte) and the Kansas Power Pool.

 In March 2018, the Kansas Municipal Energy Agency bought approximately 62 MW (a 10.1% interest) in Dogwood and issued $32.5 million in bonds to finance the project.

 That purchase will provide capacity and energy to five KMEA members: Garden City, Gardner, Ottawa, Russell and Lindsborg.